 We can always look back to these adventures and when we occasionally meet up again, our shared experience is always the focal point of the conversations.
 I’m totally privileged to experience the things I have but often at the time it’s easy to forget that elopements a wedding of sorts and regardless of my own fond memories, these were the most important days of my couples lives.

-You’ve probably already picked up on this but it takes something much more than being a good filmmaker to be a good elopement videographer.
+You’ve probably already picked up on this but it takes something much more than being a good filmmaker to be a good elopement videographer or more than just creating a beautiful image to be a good elopement photographer.
 In the past I’ve acted as official witness on more than one occasion and have even helped to conduct ceremonies and write vows.
 It’s hard enough to spend a few days with a total stranger at any time but this is your wedding day.
 You’re gonna remember it back for the rest of your life.
 You need to not only trust me but like me.

 Thinking back to my last few elopements they were certainly adventures that we shared together and had no choice but to form a bond.
 We lodged in the same house, drove for hours on end in the same car, drank together, laughed together and created something special between us despite having never met before the trip.
 I cooked, bought groceries, helped out and generally became part of the family for a few days.

-There’s something special about being a stranger at a couples elopement celebrations.
-Yes, I’m capturing proceeding on video for everyone to watch but to be the only other person stood there, whether it’s on a beach, mountain top, city centre or anywhere else, is always an honour and a privilege.
+There’s something special about being a stranger at a couple’s elopement celebrations.
+Yes, I’m capturing proceedings on video for everyone to watch or taking photographs but to be the only other person stood there, whether it’s on a beach, mountain top, city centre or anywhere else, is always an honour and a privilege.
 It’s never a responsibility that I take lightly.

 From a purely filming point of view, not much changes with elopements.
 I need to work light and be extremely portable, often jumping in and out of cars but that’s usually the case for any wedding.